qwertie/home/misc/Atlas-Shrugged-summary.md

 > [...]
 "I knew it the first time I spoke to you.
 That was why I came today.
 Well, that was why I wanted to see the motor."

-> "Miss Taggart, " he said, his eyes lowered, looking at the glass case, "I know a man who might be able to undertake the reconstruction of that motor.
+> "Miss Taggart," he said, his eyes lowered, looking at the glass case, "I know a man who might be able to undertake the reconstruction of that motor.
 He would not work for me — so he is probably the kind of man you want."

 It's a physicist from the Utah Institute of Technology, Quentin Daniels, and Stadler offers to help with the theoretical part of the work.
 On the way out, they hear a worker say "Who is John Galt?"
 Stadler says, "I knew a John Galt once.
 Only he died long ago."